Intacs Corneal Inserts or Implants:

 For more advanced cases, rigid gas permeable contact lenses may be needed to improve vision or to delay or prevent the need for a corneal transplant.

-Intacs can be very effective at changing the cornea and flattening the cone caused by keratoconus.
-But if you have advanced keratoconus, Intacs cannot halt the progression caused by weakening of surface eye tissue (collagen) responsible for corneal strength.
+Intacs can be very effective at changing the shape of the cornea and flattening the cone caused by keratoconus.
+But the Intacs procedure cannot halt the progression of keratoconus caused by weakening of the collagen (structural protein) within the corneal tissue.

-A literature review of 452 patients who underwent Intacs corneal ring implantation for the correction of nearsightedness was published in the October 2001 issue of Ophthalmology.
-Twelve months after surgery, 97 percent of treated eyes had 20/40 vision or better, and 74 percent had 20/20 or better.
+Regarding the use of Intacs for the correction of myopia, a literature review of 452 individuals who underwent the procedure found that 12 months after surgery, 97 percent of treated eyes had 20/40 vision or better, and 74 percent had 20/20 or better.

 Just under 9 percent of patients requested to have their Intacs removed due to side effects such as glare, halos and night vision problems or because their vision was under- or over-corrected, and 3.8 percent required a secondary surgical procedure.
 There were no serious complications.